 The best time to view cherry blossoms in Japan varies by region.
 While you may get to see some lovely blossoms in Okinawa as early as January, you typically need to wait until late March or early April in many of the most popular places to visit in Japan including Tokyo.

-If you’ve only got a few days to spare, the best time to go to Tokyo for cherry blossom viewing is the first few days of April.
+If you’ve only got a few days to spare, the best time to go to Tokyo for cherry blossom viewing is usually the last week of March.
 This is when the flowers tend to be in full bloom (mankai).
 Visit a week later and the flowers may be gone.

 Where to see cherry blossoms in Tokyo: The top sakura viewing spots